Roopaish/Flutter-RoadMap/README.md

 Every widget has its own context attached to it.
 Context stores meta information on the Widget and its location in the Widget Tree.
 Skeleton of widget tree.

 Context know about each other, they know where Widgets are and what other widgets revolve around them.
 They communicate with each other.

 Context has all the information about position of widget, overall Widget tree and establish direct communication between channels behind the scenes to exchange data between Widgets.

 **[⬆ Back to Index](#4)**

-- ### Key
+- ### Key | Solve List State Problems

 Most Widgets don't need a key specially Stateless Widget.

-Example where we need it: Lists and Stateful Widgets
-Widget Tree (Widgets from top to bottom) : ListView(children:[item1, item2])
+Example where we need it: Lists and Stateful Widgets Widget Tree (Widgets from top to bottom) : ListView(children:[item1, item2])

 Element Tree (Reference to above Widgets):
-&ListView(reference to ListView Widget which hold info about its children too)
-&item1(reference to both item1 StatefulWidget and State Object)
-&item2(reference to both item2 StatefulWidget and State Object)
+&ListView(reference to ListView Widget which hold info about its children too) &item1(reference to both item1 StatefulWidget and State Object) &item2(reference to both item2 StatefulWidget and State Object)

 When item1 is deleted.
 Flutter checks from top to bottom.
 First &ListView and ListView are checked.
 If both present, its items in ListView are checked.
 Secondly, item is checked in the same level as item1(which is deleted).
 Since its a list,item2 moves up to the place left by item1.
 So Flutter answer as yes cause it finds an item where old item was.
 So now &item1 update reference to the item2.

 Now &item2 does not find any fitting Widget as item2 move up, so &item2 is deleted along its State.

 Solution: Using keys will delete both item1 and &item1 when item1 is deleted.
 TL;DR: Without key, FLutter checks the type of Widget that ELement is referencing to.
 With key, Flutter checks the Widget with certain key value that is equal to key value of Element.
 Key helps to identify connected Widget with key value rather than the type of Widget.

 ```dart
 import 'dart:math'; // for Random class